 Lassen Volcanic National Park and the Ring of Fire

 Lassen was made a park in 1917 after a photographer published his photos of the eruption of Mount Lassen in 1915.
 The smoke from the crater was easily seen 50 miles away; huge boulders were tossed around for miles.
 The 50-mile highway from Reding to the north entrance is called Volcano Peak Scenic Byway and the one to the south side is Volcano Legacy Highway.
-Cows wander through fields pockmarked with big basalt and lava stones.
+Today, cows wander through fields pockmarked with big basalt and lava stones.

 We stopped at several of the turnouts to read about the park’s geology and trail heads.
 Save up a little bit of energy for the last trail to see the fumaroles and bubbling lava cauldrons.